Gerban/AWS-Image-Classification-with-SageMaker/README.md

 ![S3_bucket_outputs](screenshots/S3_bucket_outputs.png)

-Losses for training and validation data are plotted in the graph, showing a gradual decline for both training and validation data initially but it also points to some over-fitting on training data as validation loss becomes stagnant.
-Smaller learning rates can usually help with this issue (the relatively large learning rate used was a result of hyperparameter tuning but there may be better global optima and the returned hyperparameters may only be a local optimum).
+Losses for training and validation data were plotted in the graph, showing a gradual decline for training data but it also points to some over-fitting on the trainin data as validation losses are more stagnant.
+Smaller learning rates can usually help with this issue.
+The relatively large learning rate used was a result of hyperparameter tuning but there may be a better global optimum and the returned hyperparameters may only be a local optimum.

 ![Crossentropy_loss](screenshots/crossentropy_loss.png)

 ## Model Performance
-- With limited compute instance types available a respectable model accuracy was reached after 25 epochs of training: just over 50% on training data but still a bit below 40% on validation and test data, evidence of some over-fitting.
+- With limited instance types available below service account limit a reasonable initial model accuracy was reached after 25 epochs of training: accuracy just over 50% on training data but still a bit below 40% on validation and test data, which shows evidence of some over-fitting.
 - Best hyperparameters returned may be a local optimum and tweaking the ranges, especially with a lower learning rate upper bound, is expected to further improve model accuracy and remedy some over-fitting issues on the training data.